aridjayarecipes/cutesrecipes.web.app/content/post/2482-step-by-step-guide-to-make-quick-bisquick-banana-walnut-cinnamon-pancakes.md

 1. Mix all ingredients together except banana and walnuts in a medium bowl
 1. Depending on the size of the pancakes, choose a frying pan you want.
 I had a bigger one and made bigger pancakes.
-1. Use butter or a spray to lightly coat the pan so the pancakes don't stick.
+1. Use butter or a spray to lightly coat the pan so the pancakes don&#39;t stick.
 1. Pour the batter into the pan and then quickly place pieces of the banana into the batter.
-Once it's cooked all the way then flip the pancake and then repeat this step until you have no more batter.
+Once it&#39;s cooked all the way then flip the pancake and then repeat this step until you have no more batter.
-1. Once you've cooked the pancakes place the remaining banana pieces on top of the pancakes and sprinkle chopped walnuts on top and then finish with your choice of syrup
+1. Once you&#39;ve cooked the pancakes place the remaining banana pieces on top of the pancakes and sprinkle chopped walnuts on top and then finish with your choice of syrup